-Landslides displacement rates in CdS can accelerate after intense rainfall events, particularly during cyclonic activity.
-Their kinematic might change during such extreme events; new landslides might appear.
-Global Navigation Satellite System (GNSS) in the study area yields precise time series at the measurement stations.
-SAR methods are potentially able to spatialize the ground motion information and might reveal ground motion in unexpected areas.
-The aim of this study is to assess whether Sentinel 1 SAR methods - both InSAR and OT- could be used to measure landslide motion and accelerations caused by post cyclonic activity in a densely vegetated area such as CdS.
-This study complements the one by Raucoules et al. (2018a,b; 2020), who used L-band InSAR and OT to measure ground motion in CdS.
-The measurement of ground motion with C band SAR in densely vegetated areas is challenging because the radar waves interact with the vegetation canopy and may yield an incoherent InSAR signal if temporal changes occur between the two SAR scenes.
+band InSAR and OT to measure ground motion in CdS.
+The measurement of ground motion with C-band SAR in densely vegetated areas is challenging because the radar waves interact with the vegetation canopy and may yield an incoherent InSAR signal if temporal changes occur between the two SAR scenes.
 Therefore, InSAR signal coherence largely depends on the revisit time of the satellite.
-The shorter the revisit time is, the higher the InSAR signal coherence, and the faster the ground motion has to be in order to be measured by InSAR.
-The history of C-band SAR data over la Réunion island is non-linear.
-The European Space Agency (ESA) Earth Remote Sensing Satellite (ERS-1 and ERS-2) SAR platforms did not cover La Réunion Island owing to orbit incompatibilities.
-The Canadian Space Agency Radarsat 1-2 has flown over la Réunion, but they acquired data every 24 days (Delacourt et al., 2009), which makes the InSAR signal incoherent in densely vegetated areas such as the CdS.
-Similarly, the ESA Advance SAR (ASAR) sensor onboard the ENVISAT satellite acquired data every 35 days.
+The shorter the revisit time is, the higher the InSAR signal coherence and the faster the ground motion have to be in order to be measured by InSAR.
+The history of C-band SAR data over Réunion is non-linear.
+The European Space Agency (ESA) Earth Remote Sensing Satellite (ERS-1 and ERS-2) SAR platforms did not cover Réunion owing to orbit incompatibilities.
+The Canadian Space Agency RADARSAT-1 and RADARSAT-2 have flown over Réunion, but they acquired data every 24 d (Delacourt et al., 2009), which makes the InSAR signal incoherent in densely vegetated areas such as the CdS.
+Similarly, the ESA Advance SAR (ASAR) sensor on board the EN-VISAT satellite acquired data every 35 d.
 Therefore, the SAR interferometric signal was incoherent for this C-band radar with a quasi-monthly repeat cycle.
-The Copernicus Sentinel 1 satellite can resolve these problems.
-Sentinel 1 hosts a C-band SAR (wavelength = 5.5 cm) whose interferometric signal is usually incoherent over densely vegetated areas; however, the high repetition frequency of Sentinel 1 (12 days in La Réunion, 6 days in mainland Europe until 2021) makes the InSAR signal potentially suitable for measuring land displacements in densely vegetated areas (e.g. Aslan et al., 2020).
-It could be complementary or alternative to L-band SAR interferometry (Delacourt et al., 2009; Raucoules et al. 2020) and in-situ techniques in La Réunion.
+The Copernicus Sentinel-1 satellite can resolve these problems.
+Sentinel-1 hosts a Cband SAR (wavelength = 5.5 cm) whose interferometric signal is usually incoherent over densely vegetated areas; however, the high repetition frequency of Sentinel-1 (12 d in Réunion, 6d in mainland Europe until 2021) makes the InSAR signal potentially suitable for measuring land displacements in densely vegetated areas (e.g. Aslan et al., 2020).
+It could be complementary or alternative to L-band SAR interferometry (Delacourt et al., 2009; Raucoules et al., 2020) and in situ techniques in Réunion.

-1.3 InSAR and Offset Tracking techniques
+1.3 InSAR and offset tracking techniques

-- In this study, we design the experiment as follows.
+In this study, we design the experiment as follows.
 We apply two SAR methods, InSAR and OT.
-These two methods could be complementary because InSAR can measure slow moving landslides, typically a small fraction of the employed wavelength, while OT can measure large ground motions, higher than the pixel size of the SAR scene.
-In contrast, OT may be limited in the measurement of small ground motions, depending on the pixel size, because the nominal lower bound precision is $1/10^{th}$ of the pixel size of the image employed on a single correlogram. - InSAR methods rely on the measurement of the changes in SAR phases among multiple SAR scenes using interferometric processing (e.g. Massonnet and Feigl, 1998).
-It is a widely used methodology to measure ground displacements from space, in many disciplines related to tectonics (e.g. Elliot et al., 2020), volcanology (e.g. Doubre et al., 2017) and gravitational failures (e.g. Aslan et al., 2020).
-Here, we used the stacking procedure implemented in the Gamma processing chain (GAMMA, 2015).
-The stacking procedure combines multiple SAR scenes and yields ground displacement rate in the form of ground velocity map.
+These two methods could be complementary because InSAR can measure slow-moving landslides, typically a small fraction of the employed wavelength, while OT can measure large ground motions, higher than the pixel size of the SAR scene.
+In contrast, OT may be limited in the measurement of small ground motions, depending on the pixel size, because the nominal lower bound precision is 1/10th of the pixel size of the image employed on a single correlogram.

+InSAR methods rely on the measurement of the changes in SAR phases among multiple SAR scenes using interferometric processing (e.g. Massonnet and Feigl, 1998).
+It is a widely used methodology to measure ground displacements from space, in many disciplines related to tectonics (e.g. Elliott et al., 2020), volcanology (e.g. Doubre et al., 2017), and gravitational failures (e.g. Aslan et al., 2020).
+Here, we used the stacking procedure implemented in the GAMMA processing chain (GAMMA, 2015).
+The stacking procedure combines multiple SAR scenes and yields ground displacement rate in the form of a ground velocity map.
 It is used to estimate the linear rate of differential phases starting from a set of unwrapped differential interferograms.
 The individual interferogram phases are weighted by the time interval in estimating the phase rate.
 The underlying assumption is that atmospheric statistics are stationary for the set of interferograms.
 Stacking can be applied to unwrapped interferometric phases as well as to a set of OT correlograms.